 Talk to your mortgage broker and they will negotiate with the lender on your behalf to make sure that they give you a discount below the BSV.

-3 years is usually the shortest amount of time that we recommend our customers to fix a loan for.
-2 or 1 year fixed rates have very little benefit because of the short term.
+Three years is usually the shortest amount of time that we recommend our customers fix a loan.
+Fixed terms of two years or one year have very little benefit because they’re too short.

-Most people that have a 3 year fixed rate have chosen 3 years over other terms because of expected short term volatility in the financial markets.
+Most people that have a three-year fixed rate expect short-term volatility in the financial markets.

 Please call us on 1300 889 743 or enquire online and one of our mortgage brokers will contact you to discuss your options.